JTovalin10/project-adam/docs/overview/phase3-overview.md

 ## Overview

 Distributed systems and virtualization.
 Building the capstone project: an ARM hypervisor running multiple Linux VMs on Raspberry Pi 5.
 Like Adam Warlock's perfection—the ultimate creation.
+This phase, like Phase 2, is implemented with industry-standard libraries (STL, Boost, Folly, `absl`, libevent, etc.); Phase 1 data structures remain reference material only.

 ---